-Across Pendle business incorporations in 2020 were greater than the same period of 2019 by 75% (an additional 358 incorporations) we can see the sectoral breakdown of these new businesses...
+Across Pendle business incorporations in the first half of 2020 were greater than the same period of 2019 by 41% (an additional 92 incorporations) we can see the sectoral breakdown of these new businesses...

-Some sectors, such as the wholesale & retail and construction saw impressive growth in the number of incorporations between 2019 and 2020 (an increase of incorporations by 74% and 58% respectively.)
+Some sectors, such as the motor trade and construction saw impressive growth in the number of incorporations between Jan-June 2019 and Jan-June 2020 (an increase of incorporations by 52% and 67% respectively.)

-Alternatively, some sectors in Pendle have seen a reduction in incorporations, such as Arts & entertainment, where the number of incorporations fell by 31% (4 less incorporations in real terms).
+Alternatively, some sectors in Pendle have seen a reduction in incorporations, such as Arts & entertainment, where the number of incorporations fell by 40% (2 less incorporations in real terms).
 Given the scale of negative impact this sector has experienced due to Covid-19 this is perhaps unsurprising.
 However, other highly impacted sectors - accommodation & food and transport & storage - have not seen the count of incorporations fall.
-In fact, a respective increase of 97% and 157% in incorporation between 2019 and 2020 is observed.
+With accommodation & food incorporations remaining the same in 2020 as in 2019, and transport & storage increasing.